 Are my gifts tax-deductible?

 Yes.
-Gifts to UF Scripps Biomedical Research, as part of the University of Florida Foundation, are tax deductible.
+Gifts to the Wertheim UF Scripps Institute, as part of the University of Florida Foundation, are tax deductible.
 The University of Florida Foundation is a nonprofit, 501(c)(3) organization (Tax ID #59-0974739) that works to inspire alumni and friends to support the University through private funds and other resources.
 The Foundation also serves as fiduciary, taking care of the gift assets to ensure they are used in accordance with our donors’ wishes.
 Charitable gifts are fully tax deductible.

 How do I make a gift?